What is Sustainable Wine?

 Herbicide Free Farming

 Another great addition to the farming practices in recent years involved eliminating the use of glyphosate, a widely used herbicide that disrupts the photosynthetic process in plants and can cause cancer in animals and humans.
-Heringer Estates practices 100% glyphosate free farming, making the vineyards an even more of a natural habitat for delta animals and safer for vineyard workers.
+Heringer Estates practices 100% glyphosate free farming, making the vineyards a better and safer natural habitat for delta animals and vineyard workers.

 The Family’s Promise